Ordinal Analysis of Well-Ordering Principles, Well Quasi-Orders Closure Properties, and $\Sigma_n$-Collection Schema: Well Quasi-Orders Closure Properties

 \subsection{Wqo Closure Properties over \RCA\, and \RCAs}

-We investigate now three other closure properties for well quasi-orders related to product, sum and disjoint union of {\wqo}'s; more precisely the following WQP's, Well Quasi-order closure Principles, are treated.
+We investigate now three other closure properties for well quasi-orders related to product, sum and disjoint union of {\wqo}'s.
+First, let us recall how these quasi-orders constructions are defined. \begin{defi} Given two qo $(P, \leq_P)$ and $(Q, \leq_Q)$, we define: \begin{enumerate}